Neural Clamping: Joint Input Perturbation and Temperature Scaling for Neural Network Calibration: Abstract

 \section{Abstract}

 Neural network calibration is an essential task in deep learning to ensure consistency between the confidence of model prediction and the true correctness likelihood.
 In this paper, we propose a new post-processing calibration method called \textbf{Neural Clamping}, which employs a simple joint input-output transformation on a pre-trained classifier via a learnable universal input perturbation and an output temperature scaling parameter.
 Moreover, we provide theoretical explanations on why Neural Clamping is provably better than temperature scaling.
-Evaluated on CIFAR-100 and ImageNet image recognition datasets and a variety of deep neural network models, our empirical results show that Neural Clamping significantly outperforms state-of-the-art post-processing calibration methods.
+Evaluated on BloodMNIST, CIFAR-100, and ImageNet image recognition datasets and a variety of deep neural network models, our empirical results show that Neural Clamping significantly outperforms state-of-the-art post-processing calibration methods.
+The code is available at \href{https://github.com/yungchentang/NCToolkit}{github.com/yungchentang/NCToolkit}, and the demo is available at \href{https://huggingface.co/spaces/TrustSafeAI/NCTV}{huggingface.co/spaces/TrustSafeAI/NCTV}.